cloudmesh-community/book/chapters/cloud/datacenter.md

   network that cleverly mine github for such security lapses and will use your password if you indeed have stored them in it.
 In fact github's deletion of a file does not delete the history, so as a non expert deleting the password form github is not sufficient.
-YOu will have to either delete and rewrite the history, but definitely in this case you will need to reset the password.
+You will have to either delete and rewrite the history, but definitely in this case you will need to reset the password.
 Monitoring the public cloud usage in the data center is important not only in your region but